danprince/danthedev.com/posts/2023-01-14-zig-iterators.md

 }
 ```

-A direct port of the Python code would use this approach, but Zig doesn't have a garbage collector, so the caller becomes responsible for providing an allocator and eventually freeing that memory.
+Zig has no garbage collector, so the caller must provide an allocator and free that memory.

 ```zig
 const lines = wrap(text, 40, allocator);